Government's coronavirus Self-Employed Income Support Scheme open for applications

-Chancellor Rishi Sunak has outlined today (March 26) the Government’s Self-Employed Income Support Scheme to help self-employed beauty therapists (freelance, mobile and home-based) during the coronavirus pandemic.
+Update: the UK Government’s Self-Employed Income Support Scheme to help self-employed beauty therapists (freelance, mobile and home-based) during the coronavirus pandemic is open for applications.

 What financial support is available to self-employed beauty therapists during coronavirus?